-A few days ago I took a friend to the Bradstreet Crafthouse and our bartender asked me where else I get good cocktails.
-It occurred to me that the best places could be counted on one hand!
-Now, I should stop right there and provide a little context.
-I am not saying there's only five places in the Twin Cities worth visiting for a drink—I am not saying that at all.
-There are lots of places where you can get a perfect martini, "scratch" bars that squeeze their own juice and have signature items on the drink menu, or even pubs that boast fantastic beer selections.
+A few days ago we took a friend to the Bradstreet Crafthouse and our bartender asked where else we get good cocktails.
+It occurred to us that the best places could be counted on one hand!
+Now, we should stop right there and provide a little context.
+We are not saying there’s only five places in the Twin Cities worth visiting for a drink—we are not saying that at all.
+There are lots of places where you can get a perfect martini, “scratch” bars that squeeze their own juice and have signature items on the drink menu, or even pubs that boast fantastic beer selections.
 Set all of that aside and consider the places that use house-made bitters, for example, that can transform a classic into a riff you never imagined.
 Or what about custom infusions and unusual syrups that you cannot buy?
 Maybe they make a homemade tonic water for the most amazing gin and tonic you have ever laid buds on.
-Do I even have to mention ice?
-I am talking about classic mixology taken to a level of confidence and perfection that makes these places stand apart form the rest—and those who work behind the stick as well as the patrons know it.
+Do we even have to mention ice?
+This is about classic mixology taken to a level of confidence and perfection that makes these places stand apart form the rest—and those who work behind the stick as well as the patrons know it.

 So, where can you get the best cocktails in the Twin Cities?
-Here's my top places as of October, 2009.
-As I said earlier, it's changing, and I hope some of you reading this will comment on a few of your favorites and why.
-These are mine:
+Here’s our top places as of October, 2009.
+As we said earlier, it’s changing, and we hope some of you reading this will comment on a few of your favorites and why.
+These are ours:

 - The Bradstreet Crafthouse